Join Us on an Arctic Adventure!

 Expedition Highlights:

-• Navigate the spectacular majesty of Prins Christian Sund, flanked by soaring snow-topped mountains, rock-strewn cliffs and icebergs
+- Navigate the spectacular majesty of southern Greenland, sailing Prins Christian Sund and Tasermiut Fjord, known as Arctic Patagonia and filled with soaring snow-topped mountains, rock-strewn cliffs and icebergs.

-• Discover the Western and Eastern Settlements of Erik the Red, the great Norse explorer credited with naming Greenland
+- Explore the Eastern Settlements of Erik the Red, the great Norse explorer credited with naming Greenland, and witness daily life thriving alongside these ancient ruins

 Itinerary: